free wifi canada

 Toronto — ConnectTO

-View Toronto’s WiFi map →
+View Toronto’s WiFi information →

 Montreal — MTLWiFi

-Network name: “MTLWiFi” (no password needed)
+Network name: “MTLWiFi” with no password.

-View Montreal’s WiFi info →
+View Montreal’s WiFi information →

 Vancouver — #VanWiFi

-Network name: “#VanWiFi” (no password needed)
+Network name: “#VanWiFi” with no password at participating locations.

-View Vancouver’s WiFi info →
+View Vancouver’s WiFi information →

 Other Canadian Cities